What is Swimmer's Ear?

 Follow these tips to avoid swimmer's ear:

-A physical examination is done to diagnose the swimmer's ear.
-The skin of the ear canal will appear red, scaled, and peeling when examined using an otoscope.
+A physical examination is performed to diagnose the swimmer's ear.
+When examined using an otoscope, the skin of the ear canal appears red, scaled, and peeling.
 The eardrum could be swollen and irritated.
 Most of the time, a microscopic inspection of the ear canal discharge will reveal to the doctor if bacteria or fungi are to blame for the illness.
 A pus sample can be collected to confirm the diagnosis.

 Additional examinations, such as skull x-rays, magnetic resonance imaging (MRI), and computed tomography (CT) scans, are performed when the otitis externa is malignant.
 Depending on the severity of the bone infection (osteomyelitis), the course of treatment might be extended and include several doses of antibiotics.
 Surgery can also be required.

-The infection's extent and level of discomfort can determine how it is treated.
+The extent and level of discomfort of an infection can determine how it is treated.
 A doctor can suggest antibiotic-infused ear drops to treat the condition, likely combined with medication to reduce ear canal swelling.
 Ear drops are typically used many times daily for 7–10 days.

-The doctor may insert a small sponge known as a wick to send the medication into the ear if a swollen ear canal makes it difficult to administer the drops.
+If a swollen ear canal makes administering the drops difficult, the doctor may insert a small sponge known as a wick to send the medication into the ear.
 For the ear drops to work more effectively, the doctor may often need to gently clean or suction pus and other buildups from the ear.
+Swimmer's ear drops are typically prescribed to help clear the infection, reduce inflammation, and restore comfort.

 Physicians may prescribe oral antibiotics for more severe infections and want to do tests on ear discharge to determine the specific bacteria or fungus causing the problem.